About Life Sherpa

 Based on feedback from these pilots, as well as a research study at George Mason University that showed how Life Sherpa can drive more independent behaviors in the workplace, the team has created a flexible, customizable experience with a focus on helping individuals overcome executive functioning and emotional regulation challenges.
 In addition, employers wanted a high level of virtual support, so a private video calling feature was added to allow supervisors and any other support personnel to interact with individuals effectively regardless of location.

 In early 2019, DXC Technologies, a $25B global IT company, announced a strategic partnership with Life Sherpa for its innovative Dandelion Program, which places neurodiverse individuals into high-demand jobs in cybersecurity, data analytics and related IT jobs.
-Deploying Life Sherpa to provide virtual support, the Dandelion program has become a model that is being leveraged worldwide by organizations like SAP and JP Morgan.
+Deploying Life Sherpa to provide virtual support, the Dandelion program has become a model that is being leveraged by organizations worldwide.

 For 2020 and beyond, the team is looking to continue to expand its customer base and research partnerships, including a multi-faceted program with Stanford University and with MITRE, a research organization serving the federal government where there is a growing interest in neurodiversity employment programs for cybersecurity roles.

 In the next 3-5 years, we hope to substantially impact this ecosystem: